AdamsJohn23/amplifier-behavior-study/README.md

 ### AC Response

 An AC sweep from 1 Hz to 1 MHz was used to evaluate gain and phase behavior.
 Both inverters behave as inverting amplifiers at low frequency, showing ~180° phase shift.
-As frequency increases, capacitive loading introduces gain roll-off and phase shift reduction.
+As frequency increases, capacitive loading introduces gain roll-off and a gradual phase reduction from ~180° toward ~90°, consistent with first-order RC behavior.

 The BJT maintains its midband gain to a higher frequency than the NMOS configuration.
 This is primarily due to higher transconductance (gm) and lower output impedance, allowing it to drive the load more effectively before capacitive effects dominate.